 Thus Big Data is providing a great help to companies and organizations to make better decisions.
 This will ultimately lead to more profit.
 The main thesis topics in Big Data and Hadoop include applications, architecture, Big Data in IoT, MapReduce, Big Data Maturity Model etc.

-Masters thesis and research topics in Big Data
+Latest Thesis and Research Topics in Big Data

 - Big Data Virtualization